|

 "Picking through my trash felt subversive: it ran counter to the media message that household dirt should be whisked quickly into a compactor or garbage pail. . .
 Composting my organic matter, reclaiming my own mess, was beginning to feel political."
 Her frequent returns to the many scenes in her tiny kitchen are never intrusive and help ground her expansive narrative in a way that

 keeps it fresh -- in a manner of speaking -- and accessible.
+Accessibility is especially valuable in Garbage Land, because the

 information Royte relays quickly piles up as fast as the trash she